jenpetsmit/eutilities/about.md

 The most common parameter is db, which narrows the search to one database.
 example: db=pubmed

+See [Database Parameters](eutils/database_parameters.md) for list of databases, descriptions, and other parameters that partner with the database parameter

 **Data parameters**
   * **pdat**  | publication data